python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_Noise_Tx_paragradio.md

 #### Checkpoint Activity

 The instructor will provide 30 minutes for students to experiment.
-Each student should ensure with a partner that their Noise Transmitter signal can be seen, adjust each UI element, and watch for changes in the view to ensure proper functionality. asking an instructor for assistance as needed.
+Each student should ensure with a partner that their Noise Transmitter signal can be seen, adjust each UI element, and watch for changes in the partners view to ensure proper functionality. asking an instructor for assistance as needed.

 #### What to expect on the assessment